maykef/Fluorometer/README.md

 # Fluorometer

-Flies for the DIY Fluorometer project.
+Files for the DIY Fluorometer project.

 More description and details to come.